-Kayla Bashe is a binational lesbian currently attending Sarah Lawrence College.
-Her poetry has appeared in Strange Horizons, Liminality Magazine, and various zines, and her short fiction has appeared in the Outliers of Science Fiction anthology, as well as Solarpunk Press, Mirror Dance edited by Megan Arkenberg, and The Future Fire.
-She is also the author of several queer romance/speculative fiction novellas.
+Kayla Bashe is a disabled queer badass from the New York area.
+Their poetry has appeared in Strange Horizons, Liminality Magazine, and various zines, and their short fiction has appeared in the Outliers of Science Fiction anthology, as well as Solarpunk Press, Mirror Dance edited by Megan Arkenberg, and The Future Fire.
+They are also the author of several queer romance/speculative fiction novellas.

 Read Kayla’s fairy tale: Acorn Kate